| 0 | 0 Comments

 Why Are They Called Challenge Coins?

-Following World War I, it became a growing tradition to carry these medallions, or "coins", and it was a fun little game that gave them the name "challenge".
+Following World War I, it became a growing tradition to carry these medallions, or coins.
+It was a fun little game that gave them the name “challenge” coins.

 Squadron members would challenge one another to reveal their coins.
-If the member being challenged did not have his or her coin on them, they would have to buy a drink for the person who challenged them.
+If the member being challenged did not have their coin on them, they would have to buy a drink for the person who challenged them.
 If, however, they could produce the coin, then the challenger had to buy them a drink.
-Thus, the "challenge coin" evolved.
+Thus, the “challenge coin” evolved.

 Modern Day Challenge Coins

-Today, challenge coins are everywhere.
-It may not seem like it, if you're not particularly looking for them, but they are used by police departments, fire departments, colleges, fraternities, special clubs, etc.
+A collection of military challenge coins It may not seem like it, if you’re not particularly looking for them — but today they are used by police departments, fire departments, colleges, fraternities, special clubs, and more.

-View many types of challenge coins here.
-(Even more challenge coin pictures here.)
+View many types of military challenge coins — and more here.

 Are Challenge Coins Worth Collecting?